| A note from the designerPeople often ask what is so special about the Spot-On Sundial and

 many of them are badly made, and very few come with any instructions

+on how to set them up).
 In the year 1999, my wife very kindly took me on a bus tour of

 Guatemala, and, in between seeing the extensive Maya ruins and enjoying